 - Dryness of eyes and mouth – Many systemic scleroderma patients suffer from excessive dryness of the mouth and eyes (Sjogren’s Syndrome / Sicca Syndrome).
 Lubricating drops and ointments as well as artificial saliva products can relieve these symptoms.
-In addition to over the counter products, several prescription drugs are used to help control Sjogren’s symptoms, including: cyclosporine eye drops (Restatis), and pilocarpine hydrochloride (Salogen) or cevimeline (Exovac) to increase saliva flow.
-Good oral hygiene is important because gum disease is common in scleroderma because of this problem.
+In addition to over-the-counter products, several prescription drugs are used to help control Sjogren’s symptoms, including: cyclosporine eye drops (Restatis), and pilocarpine hydrochloride (Salogen) or cevimeline (Exovac) to increase saliva flow.
+Good oral hygiene is important because gum disease is common in scleroderma resulting from this dryness problem.
 However, some patients with systemic scleroderma may have difficulty with maintaining good oral health because of extensive hand involvement that can make brushing and flossing difficult.
-Many dentists can provide adaptive devices and tools that can help and frequent dental checkups are very important for scleroderma patients.
+Many dentists can provide adaptive devices and tools that can help, and frequent dental checkups are very important for scleroderma patients.

 - Depression – Moderate to severe depression is common in systemic scleroderma, even beyond the expected incidence that is common with having a chronic, serious medical condition.
 Scleroderma related depression seems to respond well to standard medical treatments using medications such as Prozac, Wellbutrin, Zoloft, and Paxil.